-Students wishing to form such clubs must have an advisor who must be a full-time member of the college faculty or professional staff and must submit an application for club approval to the Assistant Director of Campus Life.
+Students wishing to form such clubs must have an advisor who must be a full-time member of the college faculty or professional staff and must submit an application for club approval to the Assistant Director of Campus Life - Clubs & Activities.
 Information and applications can be picked up at the SAC front desk.
 The application must include a statement of purpose and objectives that are congruent with, and supportive of the mission, goals and core values of Southwestern Michigan College.
-Applications that are supported by the Clubs & Student Engagement Committee will be recognized as an official club.
+Applications that are supported by a three-person panel of Campus Life professional staff members will be recognized as an official club.

-Applications that are rejected by the Clubs & Student Engagement Committee may be appealed by the faculty/staff advisor to the Vice President of Enrollment Management & Campus Life, who will make the final decision to approve or not approve the formation of the club.
+Applications that are rejected by said panel may be appealed by the faculty/staff advisor to the Executive Director of Campus Life, who will make the final decision to approve or not approve the formation of the club.

-Once a club is officially recognized through the approval of the Assistant Director of Campus Life (and/or the Vice President of Enrollment & Campus Life upon appeal), official recognition may be maintained through an annual acknowledgment by the Assistant Director of Campus Life, provided a full-time faculty/staff advisor remains in place and the mission and charter of the club remain unchanged.
+Once a club is officially recognized through the approval of the Assistant Director of Campus Life - Clubs & Activities (and/or the Executive Director of Campus Life upon appeal), official recognition may be maintained through an annual acknowledgment by the Assistant Director of Campus Life - Clubs & Activities, provided a full-time faculty/staff advisor remains in place and the mission and charter of the club remain unchanged.